Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Our Approach

 The Stack has 22 million Python functions (\Cref{fig:sourceFiltering}).
 However, not all of these are amenable to translation and test-based validation with \system.
 One could naively try to translate and generate tests for all 22M functions.
 However, since doing so requires GPUs, it would be prohibitively expensive.
 Instead, we aggressively filter the 22M functions down to \textasciitilde400,000 functions using the following steps: \begin{enumerate}

 \item We exclude Python functions that do not have a docstring or use non-ASCII characters.
 One could generalize to include functions that have an associated comment.
-However, we still end up with up over 5M candidate functions with this simple filter.
+However, we still end up with over 5M candidate functions with this simple filter.

-\item We use the Pyright~\cite{pyright:github} Python checker to validate that each function returns a value, uses only the Python standard library, and is thus likely type-correct\footnote{Pyright is a heuristic type-checker that does not guarantee soundness.}.
+\item We use the Pyright~\cite{pyright:github} Python checker to validate that each function returns a value, uses only the Python standard library, and is thus likely type-correct.
+Pyright uses heuristics and makes no attempt at being sound.
+This does not impact \system{}, since we merely use typeability as a heuristic for code quality.
 This narrows the 5M functions to approximately 460,000 functions.

 \item We exclude Python functions that have comments suggesting the implementation is incomplete (e.g. ``TODO'').
 It turns out that a fair amount of code on The Stack is incomplete; these functions are not likely to be useful training data.
 To avoid data contamination, we filter out functions whose prompt or solution appears in widely-used Code LLM benchmarks by finding exact matches of the prompts~\cite{chen2021evaluating,austin2021program}.